 The port has been the beating heart of Jeddah for centuries, playing an integral role in the city’s formation and development.
 As a global trading hub and a welcoming passage for pilgrims heading to the holy cities of Makkah and Medina, its prime location has helped the city to thrive.

-From local favourites including the red grouper ('najil’) and the Napoleon wrasse (‘tarabani’), to seabass, tuna, calamari, and mountains of crab and lobster, you’ll not be short of choice.
-Egyptian parrotfish and Omani sardines are among the catches from elsewhere in the region, but if you’d prefer to try only local fare then look for those labelled ‘baladi’.
+From local favorites including the red grouper ('najil’) and the Napoleon wrasse (‘tarabani’), to seabass, tuna, calamari, and mountains of crab and lobster, you’ll not be short of choice.
+Egyptian parrotfish and Omani sardines are among the catches from elsewhere in the region, but if you’d prefer to try only local fare then look for those labeled ‘baladi’.

 Your fish will be weighed and priced before you enter the busy cleaning arena to wait in line.
 Once your shrimps are swiftly peeled or your salmon expertly filleted, you’re only moments away from tucking in.

 The fish market’s on-site restaurant means you can enjoy your new catch as you prefer, with takeaway and eat-in options.
 Simply head in and advise how you’d like it cooked (grilled or fried) and choose from sides that include salad, hummus, and baba ghanoush.

 If attending early in the morning, the restaurant can store your fish until you return for lunch.

 The number of on-site fishing shops makes the market a hub for amateur anglers, with fishing rods, tackle, and other equipment available for anyone inspired to have a go themselves.
 Coffee and snack stalls are dotted outside the main market area, while parking is available on-site along with an ATM.